 We also like to go to events - think its something special to create a temporary, amazing place, and enjoy managing the special challenges that this environment throws at us.

-This year we need volunteer recyclers to help clean-up and green-up Boomtown Fair 2019!
+We are currently looking for volunteer recyclers to help us clean-up and green-up Boomtown Fair Chapter 12!

-Boomtown is a brilliant festival on the incredible Matterley Bowl Estate near Winchester.
-With over 100 stages and venues and an emphasis on reggae and dance music, it’s a four day party you can really get lost in.
+Boomtown is an amazingly immersive festival which takes place on the beautiful Matterley Bowl Estate near Winchester.
+With over 100 stages and venues, and an emphasis on reggae and dance music, it's a four day party you can really get lost in.
 The set building is incredible and many of the venues are hidden away in alleys or deep in the woods.
-There are also great kids and craft areas up on the hill, Whistler’s Green, if you want to shift down a gear or two.

-Festival gates open on Wednesday 7th August, but work doesn't start until Friday 9th or Saturday 10th - depending which shift pattern you choose.
+Festival gates open for volunteers on Tuesday 11th August, but work doesn't start until Friday 14th or Saturday 15th - depending on which shift pattern you choose.

-If you're interested in paid work with Critical Waste this season or in future please email us;
+If you're interested in paid work with Critical Waste please email us; firstname.lastname@example.org

 Login / Register